-- A. PURPOSE OF MANUAL: This manual has been prepared to provide a better understanding of the administration of MSHSAA sponsored events.
+- A. MISSION STATEMENT: The MSHSAA promotes the value of participation, sportsmanship, team play and personal excellence to develop citizens who make positive contributions to their community and support the democratic principles of our state and nation. - B. PURPOSE OF MANUAL: This manual has been prepared to provide a better understanding of the administration of MSHSAA sponsored events.
 It will serve as a guide to the participating schools and will provide for greater consistency.
 All information will be included in this manual except such supplementary or incidental information as may be included in the MSHSAA Journal.
-The regulations in this manual shall be considered official unless the schools are notified in a Special Bulletin of any changes. - B. PHILOSOPHY OF INTERSCHOLASTIC ACTIVITIES: Interscholastic activities are intended to supplement the secondary curricular program.
+The regulations in this manual shall be considered official unless the schools are notified in a Special Bulletin of any changes. - C. PHILOSOPHY OF INTERSCHOLASTIC ACTIVITIES: Interscholastic activities are intended to supplement the secondary curricular program.
 These activities can provide the student with educational experiences and learning outcomes that contribute toward the development of good citizenship.
 This can be accomplished only when the emphasis is placed upon teaching "through school activities."
-Interscholastic activities can be justified only when this is its primary philosophy and purpose. - C. PURPOSE OF DISTRICT AND STATE CONTESTS: The district and state speech and debate events are for the primary purpose of providing member schools an opportunity to demonstrate and to evaluate the best that has been taught in each school.
-Beginning with this evaluation at the local district level and proceeding to the state level enables teachers and school administrators to compare their programs with other programs in the state.
-Although a school may be eliminated at the district level, if the district winner advances to the state meet, those eliminated have a basis for evaluating the comparative quality of their speech and debate programs.
+Interscholastic activities can be justified only when this is their primary philosophy and purpose. - D. PURPOSE OF DISTRICT AND STATE CONTESTS: There are two primary purposes that justify and cause district and state events to be desirable.
+Those purposes are to provide opportunities to demonstrate before the public the best knowledge, skills, and emotional patterns taught through a particular sport; and to evaluate and compare the best of this teaching of knowledge, skills and emotional patterns among schools.
+Unless these purposes are primary, district and state athletic contests cannot be completely justified.